ingritu/TDT4900-Master-Thesis/README.md

 ## Installations

 First go to https://github.com/salaniz/pycocoevalcap to install pycocoevalcap and pycocotools.
-We need these packages to evaluate the model, and this is copatible with python 3.
+We need these packages to evaluate the model, and this is compatible with python 3.

 It is possible that you will get an error saying "No module named Cython" while you are trying to install the packages.
 If you get this error just install